trytouca/trytouca/sdk/js/Readme.md

 ## 🙋 Ask for Help

 We want Touca to work well for you.
-If you need help, have any questions, or like to provide feedback, send us a note through the Intercom at Touca.io or send us an email us at [hello@touca.io].
+If you need help, have any questions, or like to provide feedback, send us a note through the Intercom at [touca.io] or send us an email us at [hello@touca.io](mailto:hello@touca.io).

 ## 💸 What's Next?

 Touca client libraries are free and open-source.
-Our cloud-hosted version of Touca server at Touca.io has a free forever plan.
+Our cloud-hosted version of Touca server at [touca.io] has a free forever plan.
 You can create an account and explore Touca server capabilities on your own.
 But we want to help you get on-boarded and answer any questions you may have in the process.
-So we ask that you schedule a no-pressure chat with us [here][Calendly].
+So we ask that you schedule a no-pressure chat with us [here][calendly].
 We like to learn more about you, understand your software and its requirements, and do our best to make Touca provide value to you and your team.